Musonda303/Musonda303/README.md

 Hi!
 I'm James.
-I'm a passionate backend software engineer.
+I'm a passionate embedded software engineer.

 Below are a few of the things I'm enthusiastic about (in no particular order)...